VDA5050/VDA5050/VDA5050_EN.md

 In order to minimize downtime and make it easier for the master controller to synchronize the activation of new maps, it is essential that maps are pre-loaded or buffered on the vehicles.
 The status of the maps on the vehicle can be accessed via the vehicle status channel.
 It's important to note that transferring a map to an AGV and then activating the map are different processes.
 To activate a pre-loaded map on a vehicle, the Master Control sends an instantAction.
 In this case, any other map with the same mapId but a different mapVersion is automatically disabled.
 Maps can be deleted by the Master Control with another instantAction.
 They can also be deleted by the vehicle itself when it runs out of memory.
 The result of this process is shown in the vehicle status.

 #### 6.6.6.1 Maps in the Vehicle State
-The .agvPostion.mapId field of the state represents the currently active map.
+The .agvPosition.mapId field of the state represents the currently active map.
 Information about the maps available on a vehicle is presented in the 'maps' array, which is a component of the state message.
 Each entry in this array is a JSON object consisting of the mandatory fields 'mapId', 'mapVersion', and 'mapStatus', which can be either 'ENABLED' or 'DISABLED'.
 An 'ENABLED' map can be used by the vehicle if necessary.
 A 'DISABLED' map must not be used.
 The status of the download process is indicated by the current action not being completed.
 Errors are also reported in the status.

 Note that multiple maps with different mapIds can be enabled at the same time.
 There can only be one version of maps with the same mapId enabled at a time.
 If the 'maps' array is empty, this means that there are currently no maps available on the vehicle.